Senior SQL Developer - Gauteng Johannesburg - IT-Online

-Our client in the Logistics industry based in Johannesburg (East Rand) is currently looking to employ a Senior SQL Developer.
+Our client in the Logistics industry based in Johannesburg (Elandsfontein) is currently looking to employ a Senior SQL Developer.

 OVERVIEW OF ROLE: